DenathN/rst-preview-pandoc/README.md

 Show the pandoc-rendered HTML markdown to the right of the current editor using `ctrl-shift-e`.

 Live Update scrolls to cursor position when editing.
-You can also toggle scrolling preview together with editor (like StackEdit for example).
+You can also toggle scrolling preview together with editor (like StackEdit for example).afdafafadf

 It can be activated from the editor using the `ctrl-shift-e` key-binding and is currently enabled for `.markdown`, `.md`, `.mdown`, `.mkd`, `.mkdown`, `.ron`, `.txt`, `.tex` and `.rst` files.